-David is a deputy editor at New York magazine and one of the best journalists covering the pandemic.
+David is a deputy editor at New York magazine and one of the sharpest journalists covering the Covid19 pandemic.
 (He edited my essay on plagues this past summer.)
-He’s also an expert on climate change and the author of The Uninhabitable Earth: Life After Warming.
+He’s also a clear-headed expert on climate change and the author of The Uninhabitable Earth: Life After Warming.
 This pod is full of fact, insight and speculation on the virus, the vaccines, and the new variants.
 If you need to get your head wrapped around where we are in this plague, check it out.

 You can listen to the episode right away in the audio player embedded above, or right below it you can click “Listen in podcast app” — which will connect you to the Dishcast feed.
 To hear two excerpts from my conversation with David — on the threat posed by vaccine skeptics; and on whether lockdowns did more harm than good — head over to our YouTube page.

 Meanwhile, a reader sounds off on last week’s episode:

 I was so pleased to hear Christopher Caldwell on your podcast!
 I agree he is one of the sharpest conservative thinkers and a first-rate stylist.
 In fact, I’ve become a bit obsessed with his work.
 I’ve recently written a lengthy review of Age of Entitlement for a specialized scholarly journal, to be published soon.
 (So, if I'm lucky, maybe a couple dozen people will read it.)
 You and I have never met, but I am the editor of a book that features essays by both you and Caldwell: American Epidemic: Reporting from the Front Lines of the Opioid Crisis (New Press, 2019).